Sogni-AI/sogni-photobooth/docs/VIDEO_INTEGRATION.md

 # Video Integration Documentation

-This document outlines the image-to-video generation feature in Sogni Photobooth, which uses the Wan 2.2 14B FP8 model to create 5-second motion videos from photos.
+This document outlines the image-to-video generation feature in Sogni Photobooth, which uses the Wan 2.2 14B FP8 model to create motion videos from photos.

 ## Overview

 The video feature allows authenticated users to generate AI-powered motion videos from their generated photos.
-Videos are approximately 5 seconds long (81 frames at 16fps) and can be generated at different quality levels.
+Videos can be 3, 5, or 7 seconds long and can be generated at different quality levels and resolutions.

 ## Architecture